lazerwalker/storyboard/README.md

 Storyboard consists of two parts: a domain-specific language for authors to write stories ((that superficially looks a bit like [Ink](https://github.com/inkle/ink)) and a runtime narrative engine designed to be embedded within a larger game project.

 This repo specifically contains the runtime engine.
 It includes the language compiler as a dependency; that project lives at [https://github.com/lazerwalker/storyboard-lang](https://github.com/lazerwalker-storyboard-lang).

+If you're looking for an example of embedding Storyboard within a non-JS environment, [Storyboard-iOS](https://github.com/lazerwalker/storyboard-iOS.git) is a simple Swift iOS app that includes and runs Storyboard within an embedded JavaScript engine.

 ## Why Storyboard?